• About Us

 The temples include Goddess Annapoorneshwari Temple, Goddess Karumaari Amma Temple, Lord Venkataramani Swamy Temple, Lord Panduranga Swamy Temple, Lord Rama, Sita and Lakshmana Temple, Lord Panchamukha Ganapathy Temple, Lord Anjaneya Temple, and finally Goddess Kannika Parameshwari Temple.

-The Government has declared this temple as a tourist spot so that hundreds of tourists from across the World can come and pay their respects to the largest Linga in Asia.
-Two flower trees, named one Nagalinga and Cannon Ball are located here, and many unmarried women pray for a blessed and happy married life.
+The Government has declared this temple a tourist spot so that hundreds of tourists from across the World can come and pay their respects to the largest Linga in Asia.
+Two flower trees, named Nagalinga and Cannon Ball, are located here, and many unmarried women pray for a blessed and happy married life.

 Kotilingeshwara Temple, Kolar temple